Anonym0usWork1221/Free-Proxies/README.md

     1. No of these given proxies are bad proxies.
     2. Script test all proxies before updating
     3. Every Proxy is unique
+    4. All proxies are tested on 30ms timeout

 ## Automation
 * The bot is continiously running on AWS servers and every hour gets data from different webpages